 - 4 large carrots, peeled then sliced lengthways, each cut into 4 pieces

-- 2 onions – 1 peeled and quartered, the other left whole with skin on – this gives the soup colour
+- 1 red onion, left whole with skin on – this gives the soup colour

 - 1 leek, sliced into 3